 National Disability Insurance Scheme

-The AASW is advocating in this space in consultation with key stakeholders - including with the National Alliance of Self Regulating Health Professions (NASRHP) which is currently working with the Quality, Safeguards & Provider Registration Division of the National Disability Insurance Agency (NDIA) to ensure providers from self regulating professions are recognised using the same processes as AHPRA registered colleagues.
+The AASW has advocated in this space in consultation with key stakeholders - including with the National Alliance of Self Regulating Health Professions (NASRHP) which worked with the Quality, Safeguards & Provider Registration Division of the National Disability Insurance Agency (NDIA) to ensure providers from self-regulating professions are recognised using the same processes as AHPRA-registered colleagues.

 Social work and the NDIS